- Table of ContentsPrint

 Teenagers who have an alcohol abuse problem may exhibit signs and symptoms to indicate there is a problem.
 Teen alcohol abuse symptoms include:

-- Having alcohol paraphernalia
+- Having alcohol paraphernalia.

-- Becoming violent or abusive toward others
+- Becoming violent or abusive toward others.

-- Staying away from family
+- Staying away from family.

-- Mood swings
+- Mood swings.

-- Changing social circles
+- Changing social circles.

-- Breaking curfew or other rules
+- Breaking curfew or other rules.

-- Smelling of alcohol
+- Smelling of alcohol.

 Teen alcohol abuse may not seem like a huge issue; however, alcohol is considered a drug and must be treated as one.
 Alcohol has the ability to alter moods.
 Most teenagers cannot handle the effects of alcohol and are not responsible enough to deal with it.
 While many parents and guardians assume other drugs, such as marijuana, are worse than alcohol, they must realize how easily accessible alcohol is, and how much damage it can do to a teen.
-If you have a teen that needs help, call us at 1-800-943-0566.

 Teens who abuse alcohol are at an increased risk in a number of ways.
 As studies have shown, teens that drink are more sexually active and participate in unprotected sex more often than teens who do not consume alcohol.
 These teens are also at an increased risk of becoming a victim of rape, robbery or assault.